 In this step, you will have to basically define your shipment.
-You can define the number of packages, the weight of the shipment, shipping service type, and packaging type.
+You can define the number of packages, the weight of the shipment, the shipping service type, and the packaging type.
 Here, you may also choose between FedEx One Rate and FedEx Standard Rate.
 For those who don’t know about FedEx One Rate, it’s flat-rate pricing for shipments less than 50 pounds.

 Learn here about FedEx One Rate and FedEx Packaging.

 Once you’ve defined the shipment, you will have to choose who gets to pay for the bill.
 You, the recipient, or a third party?
-Click one of the Edit button to choose other options like adding a signature requirement (under Special Services), entering pickup or dropoff details, and shipment notifications for you or the recipient.
+Click one of the Edit buttons to choose other options like adding a signature requirement (under Special Services), entering pickup or dropoff details, and shipment notifications for you or the recipient.

 When you click Calculate under Rates & Transit Times, you’ll be shown a list of prices and delivery dates to choose from.
 That way, you can perfectly balance the budget and delivery speed.